near/read-rpc/rpc-server/README.md

 **Warning** This feature is created for the early-stage of lunching the read-rpc-server to catch all the bugs and inconsistencies.
 You don't need this feature if you are not a contributor to the read-rpc-server.

-## Redis (Optional)

-Redis is used as an optional dependency when paired with the near_state_indexer feature.
-To use Redis, you need to specify the REDIS_URL in the .env file and set up a server using docker or `redis-server` command.
-Redis can be used to cache the state data indexed by the near_state_indexer for faster retrieval and reduced load on the database.

 ## Metrics (Prometheus)

 The read-rpc-server exposes Prometheus-compatible metrics at the `/metrics` endpoint.